FitzwilliamMuseum/chrg-hayley-letters/_team/lisa-gee.md

 External Consultant, working with the Department of Manuscripts and Printed Books, Fitzwilliam Museum

 Lisa Gee’s PhD involved making a digital biography of William Hayley (1745-1820), designed so readers get to meet him in a way that mimics encountering him in real life.
-She is the author of Stage Mum and Friends: Why Men and Women Are From the Same Planet, and the editor of Bricks Without Mortar: the selected poems of Hartley Coleridge.
+She is the author of _Stage Mum_ and _Friends: Why Men and Women Are From the Same Planet_, and the editor of _Bricks Without Mortar: the selected poems of Hartley Coleridge_.